Customer intelligence for complex B2B revenue teams

 Account memory is a living library of advancement experience.
 At the critical moment, it brings historical win/loss patterns forward and shows how to rewrite the outcome this time.

-Strategic play · the last mile of winning
+Account plan · the last mile of revenue execution

 Winning requires the right move at the right moment.

-Once the team understands the situation and has account memory, it must become concrete action: who to reach, what to say, and in what order.
-Each outcome then updates the judgment.
+Once the team understands the account and has the right context, it must become concrete action: who to reach, what to say, and in what order.
+Each outcome then improves the plan.

 East China Manufacturing Group — advancement sequence